 Graduate students wishing to apply for the Mellon Foundation Humanities Collaboratory Fellowship can find information on the URSCA website.

-The Krieger School’s Office of the Dean manages the Dean’s Teaching Fellowship, along with the the J. Brien Key Fund, and the Owen Scholars Fellowship.
-The competitive Dean’s Teaching Fellowship provides graduate students an opportunity to grow as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.
+The Krieger School’s Office of the Dean manages the Dean’s Teaching Fellowship which provides graduate students an opportunity to grow as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.

 Krieger School departments, programs, and centers often offer their own research awards or funding opportunities.